 Whether in their policy of religious tolerance, devising a universal alphabet, maintaining relay stations, playing games, or printing almanacs, money, or astronomy charts, the rulers of the Mongol Empire displayed a persistent universalism.

-~Jack Weatherford, from Genghis Khan and the Making of the Modern World
+From Genghis Khan and the Making of the Modern World by Jack Weatherford

 Originally published July 2018; updated August 2018